kickoff at pride park, home of derby county football club

 Derby County

-For years as consistent a second-tier club as you can find, Derby County ran into financial disaster in 2022 and have dropped into League One.
+For years Derby County was as consistent a second-tier club as you can find.
+But the club ran into financial disaster in 2022 and spent two seasons in League One.
+However, they’ve just recently made their way back to the Championship.

 LOCATION: Ninety train minutes north of St. Pancras station in London or east from Piccadilly station in Manchester, and 45 minutes from Birmingham